hanjoonchoe/hanjoonchoe.github.io/_posts/2019-08-11-Linear_Algebra.md

   >**증명**<br>
   >Suppose $A = \lbrace v_{1},...,v_{n} \rbrace$ is a spanning list</br>
   >We want to obtain basis by removing some vectors from spanning list</br>
-  >Remove redundant vectors by checking that it is spanned by spanning list<br>
+  >Remove redundant vectors by checking that it is spanned by the other elements<br>
   >i.e if $v_{i}$ is in $span(A \backslash v_{i})$, then delete $v_{i}$ from $A$
   >This process can be done iteratively, and we can get a basis from original $A$.